 For more than a decade, I’ve been building and designing usable, inclusive, accessible websites for organisations both large and small.
 I’m fully versed in front-end development and have a host of user experience tricks up my sleeve, as well as a keen eye for user interface design.

 This is a small selection of work from throughout my career to give you a better impression of what I do.
-I’m currently pretty booked, but do please get in touch to check my upcoming availability.
+I currently have some availability, so please get in touch if you’re looking for help.

 Most people like me to come onboard to help them work out how to make their sites more usable and accessible – either by having me hands on in the code, or by consulting with your in-house designers and developers, producing reports and providing guidelines on how to improve your products.